-Erwins View Trail, a moderate walk of 1.6 miles round trip from the Visitors Center, offers four overlooks, each revealing a different aspect of the Linville Falls area.
+Erwins View Trail, a moderate hike of 1.6 miles round-trip from the Visitors Center, offers four overlooks, each revealing a different aspect of the Linville Falls area.
 The first overlook of Upper Falls is 1/2 mile from the Visitors Center, and is an easy walk with a slight loss of elevation.
-At the Upper Falls overlook, stand below the small cascades and watch the water rush into a narrow canyon before it plunges 45 feet over the lower falls.
+At the Upper Falls overlook, stand below the small cascades and watch the water rush into a narrow canyon before it plunges 45 ft. over the lower falls.

 Continue on the Erwins View Trail for another quarter mile to reach the next overlook, Chimney View.
 This is the first point on the trail where the lower falls can be seen.
-(Above is a zoomed-in photo the Upper Falls observation area from the Chimney View.)
+Above is a zoomed-in photo the Upper Falls observation area from the Chimney View.
 It offers an excellent chance to photograph both the upper and lower falls, along with the impressive cliffs.
 The overlook is named for the chimney-like outcroppings located to the right of the waterfall.

 The Erwins View Trail ends at Erwins View Overlook, less than a mile from the Visitors Center.
 From this vantage point, get a panoramic view of the Linville Gorge and a distant view of the upper and lower falls.
 The trail does climb some more, and it's a bit more strenuous.
 There are two overlooks at Erwin's View.
 The first is on the right with a view of the gorge downstream.
 From here, climb up to your left just a short distance to the main overlook.
 It's on top of a large, flat-topped boulder which you'll reach by climbing up a set of stairs.
 Elevation here is 3330 ft., the highest point on the hike.
 Return to your vehicle on the same trail.